 - Published: Thursday, Nov.
 9, 2017

-INDEPENDENCE, Mo. – One way to reduce holiday stress is to prepare some of the food ahead of time and freeze it.
+BUTLER, Mo. – One way to reduce holiday stress is to prepare some of the food ahead of time and freeze it.
 From casseroles to cookies, you can have a large portion of your holiday food ready before the actual day arrives.

 “But some things freeze better than others,” said Tammy Roberts, University of Missouri Extension nutrition and health education specialist.
 “Things that may not have the quality you would be proud to serve include meringue, cream or custard pie fillings, mayonnaise, sour cream, and vegetables such as lettuce, cucumbers, radishes and celery,” Roberts said.

 Uncooked potatoes and cooked pasta don’t often freeze well on their own, but you can get great results with these foods in a casserole, she added.
 You can store casseroles in the freezer up to three months.